 CAUTIONARY NOTE REGARDING FUTURE-ORIENTED FINANCIAL INFORMATION: To the extent any forward-looking statement in this presentation constitutes "future-oriented financial information" or "financial outlooks" within the meaning of applicable securities legislation, such information is being provided for the purpose of providing information about management's current expectations and goals relating to the future of Tidewater Renewables and the reader is cautioned that this information may not be appropriate for any other purpose and the reader should not place undue reliance on such future-oriented financial information and financial outlooks.
-Future-oriented financial information, based on the assumptions and subject to the risks set out above under the heading "Cautionary Note Regarding Forward-Looking Information and Forward-Looking Statements", among others.
-The Corporation's actual financial position and results of operations may differ materially from management's current expectations and, as a result, the Corporation's financial position may differ materially from what is provided in this presentation.
+Future-oriented financial information and financial outlooks, as with forward-looking statements generally, are, without limitation, based on the assumptions and subject to the risks set out above under the heading "Cautionary Note Regarding Forward-Looking Information and Forward-Looking Information and Forward-Looking Information and Forward-Looking Information and results of operations may differ materially from management's current expectations and, as a result, the Corporation's financial position may differ materially from what is provided in this presentation.
 Such information is presented for illustrative purposes only and may not be an indication of the Corporation's actual financial position or results of operations.
 Any financial outlook or future-oriented financial information, as defined by applicable securities legislation, including IRR projections, and run-rate EBITDA forecasts, has been approved by management of Tidewater Renewables as of May 11, 2023.
 (Continued in next page)